IvanRimba/Coffee-Beans-Sales-Analysis/README.md

 - Profit: Profitability of each coffee product.

-### Tools
+### Tools Used
 - SQL: Data cleaning and Data analysis
 - Power BI: DAX and Visualization

-### Data cleaning/preparation
+### Data Cleaning and Preparation
 1. Data Loading - Created a database and also created three tables.
 Loaded data into the tables.
-2. Checking and handling missing values.
+2. Duplicate check - Checked for duplicates and confirmed there are no duplicate records.
-3. Dropped useless columns.
+3. Checked and handled missing values.
-4. Duplicate check - Checked for duplicates and confirmed there are no duplicate records.
+4. Dropped useless columns.
 5. Data type conversion - Updated date format to ensure proper analysis.
 6. Feature engineering - Joined various tables and created another table as a view.
 The sales_summary.